myrrlyn/oeuvre/numidiad.md

   introductory post.
 The link above is to that post, which itself contains a link to the origin comment.

-  I desigend pieces of *The Numidiad* to explicitly refer to MK’s `C0DA` stories, and after [`C0DA`][c0da] itself was released in February 2014, I realized I could easily link this story to his own.
+  I designed pieces of *The Numidiad* to explicitly refer to MK’s `C0DA` stories, and after [`C0DA`][c0da] itself was released in February 2014, I realized I could easily link this story to his own.
 To that end, I released a sixth part of five, titled *Numidiad | `C0DA`*, which in retrospect I kind of